-Morbid obesity means that an individual is extremely overweight with a high BMI of at least 40+ OR over 100 pounds overweight.
-Body Mass Index (BMI) is a scale measuring an individual’s excess weight based on factors of height and weight.
+Morbid obesity means that an individual is extremely obese with a high BMI of at least 40+ or over 100 pounds overweight.
+Severe obesity comes with the danger of serious illness.

-A morbidly obese individual generally has one or more health problems, or comorbidity, related to the amount of excess weight.
-Also, those suffering from being obese have a higher chance of risk for comorbidities and health issues.
-These obesity-related medical conditions can include type 2 diabetes, hypertension, high blood pressure, sleep apnea, etc.
+A severely obese individual generally has one or more health problems, or comorbidity, related to the amount of excess weight.
+Those suffering from mild, moderate, or extreme obesity also have a higher risk of developing metabolic disorders.

 Am I Morbidly Obese?

 |18.5 to 24.9||Normal – Healthy Weight|